-Audits are generally the highest level of service rendered by an independent CPA in terms of the extent of work performed and the level of assurance given.
-They are performed in accordance with generally accepted auditing standards (GAAS).
-This service includes tests of the accounting records and such other auditing procedures as the CPA deems necessary.
-Because a detailed examination of all transactions is not performed, there is a risk that errors, irregularities and/or illegal acts, including fraud, may exist and not be detected.
+Audits are generally the highest level of service rendered by an independent CPA regarding the extent of work performed and the level of assurance given.
+They are performed following generally accepted auditing standards (GAAS).
+This service includes tests of the accounting records and other auditing procedures as the CPA deems necessary.
+Because a detailed examination of all transactions is not performed, there is a risk that errors, irregularities, and illegal acts, including fraud, may exist and not be detected.
 Under California law, community associations must, each year, have an audit or review if gross receipts exceed $75,000.

-Reviews are generally the second highest level of service rendered by an independent CPA in preparing yearend financial statements.
-In a review, the financial statements are subjected to analytical review procedures and inquiry as a means of insuring compliance with generally accepted accounting principles (GAAP).
-Under California law, community associations must, each year, have an audit or review if gross receipts exceed $75,000.
+Reviews are generally the second-highest level of service rendered by an independent CPA in preparing year-end financial statements.
+In a review, the financial statements are subjected to analytical review procedures and inquiry as a means of ensuring compliance with generally accepted accounting principles (GAAP).
+In addition, under California law, community associations must, each year, have an audit or review if gross receipts exceed $75,000.

 Compilations are generally the lowest level of assurance rendered by a CPA associated with the financial statements.
-Compiled financial statements are appropriate for those situations in which conformity with GAAP is desired without the need for the greater assurance given in an audit or review.
-In addition, California requires corporations with gross receipts in excess of $10,000 to prepare and distribute to all owners the year-end financial statements of the corporation on an annual basis.
+Compiled financial statements are appropriate for those situations in which conformity with GAAP is desired without the need for greater assurance in an audit or review.
+In addition, California requires corporations with gross receipts over $10,000 to prepare and distribute to all owners the year-end financial statements of the corporation on an annual basis.

-In this type of engagement, the association and the CPA agree on the accounts to be looked at and the procedures to be performed.
-The CPA’s report reflects such agreed upon scope of work in addition to his/her findings.
-This service may be appropriate, and more cost-effective, when a “full audit” is not necessary.
+In this engagement, the association and CPA agree on the accounts to be looked at and the procedures performed.
+The CPA’s report reflects such agreed-upon scope of work in addition to their findings.
+This service may be appropriate and more cost-effective when a “full audit” is not necessary.

 Income Tax Returns

-Understanding the appropriate elections and documentation requirements necessary to the most effective election of federal tax form (1120 or 1120H) as well as understanding the intricacies of federal and California income tax law and exempt organization filing requirements.
-Just because your articles of incorporation say that your association is organized as a California non-profit mutual benefit corporation does not mean that the Internal Revenue Service and California Franchise Tax Board have granted your association exemption from income tax-something that is next to impossible for a homeowner association to get.
+We understand the appropriate elections and documentation requirements necessary to the most effective election of federal tax form (1120 or 1120H), as well as understanding the intricacies of federal and California income tax law and exempt organization filing requirements.
+However, because the articles of incorporation of your association say that it is organized as a California non-profit mutual benefit corporation, this does not mean that the Internal Revenue Service and California Franchise Tax Board have granted your association exemption from income tax.
+It is next to impossible for a homeowner association to get exemption from income tax.